 We hear the caw of seagulls and the clouds part as we are drawn even further into this character-driven moment…

 Then, just as we become invested in the scene (perhaps even yearning to be there ourselves!) we pull out to brief scientific explanation as the narrator informs us that “to answer that question, we first have to understand how sunscreens work.”

 This technique, which is repeated several times throughout the explanation video, serves as a consistently accessible way for Ted-Ed to deliver all the relevant information.

-Because of the subject matter (and the scientific underpinnings we discussed above), one might expect this explainer video to rely on a bombardment of text, charts and graphs.
+Because of the subject matter (and the scientific underpinnings we discussed above), one might expect this explainer video studio to rely on a bombardment of text, charts and graphs for this lesson.
 Although Which Sunscreen Should You Choose? certainly has more of that than the typical explainer, it’s used quite judiciously and always with a very clean aesthetic.

 There are several ways in which this is accomplished, but one notable trick the animators use occurs through spotlighting certain parts of the illustration.
 A good example of this comes when they differentiate between SPF 15, SPF 30 and SPF 50.

 In this instance, the mini-lesson actually begins with all three entities.
 But we don’t really think about all three, because of how only one is spotlighted at the start…

 Keeping with that anti-bombardment spirit, additional information about SPF 15 is drawn before our eyes…

 Then, from there, we move on and square the spotlight on SPF 30…